qbancoffee/ftdi_jtag_programmer/README.md

 ./prog_cpld -v -c samx4.svf
 ```
 "samx4.svf" is the [SVF](https://en.wikipedia.org/wiki/Serial_Vector_Format) file produced for the CPLD in the SAMx4 PCB.

+You'll see lots of stuff scrolling and if successfuly yo'll see a maessage that reads.

+"<<< All TDO outputs matched to the expected values! >>>"

+INCLUDE IMAGE HERE

 ## Sources
 - [How to install Xilinx ISE on Linux, in 7 easy steps!](https://youtu.be/yzEIQLQZYpk?si=v6nmZXc6_NBRsofR)